venclibalazs/cubix-cloudnative-block2-optional/README.md

 You have one application in the __frontend__ folder which calls a __backend__ application, which can be started via this image: `quay.io/drsylent/cubix/block2/optional-backend:springboot3`.

-You can test the applications with the Postman collection: Second Optional Assignment.postman_collection.json
+You can test the applications with the Postman collection _Second Optional Assignment.postman_collection.json_ or with the Bruno collection in the _bruno-api_ folder.

 ## Frontend application